ExtrinSplat: Decoupling Geometry and Semantics for Open-Vocabulary Understanding in 3D Gaussian Splatting: Introduction

 \section{Introduction}

-Open-vocabulary 3D scene understanding enables the parsing of 3D scenes with arbitrary natural language queries, moving beyond the limitations of predefined categories to offer enhanced generalization and richer semantics for applications like autonomous driving and robotics.
+Open-vocabulary 3D scene understanding enables the parsing of 3D scenes with arbitrary natural language queries, moving beyond the limitations of predefined categories to offer enhanced generalization and richer semantics for applications like autonomous driving~\citep{kong2025multi,zhu2023understanding} and robotics~\citep{chen2024sugar,song2025robospatial}.
 The primary challenge in this domain lies in finding an efficient and effective 3D scene representation.
 Traditional methods such as voxels, point clouds, and meshes, while useful for structure modeling, struggle with the trade-off between detail and computational expense.
-Recently, 3D Gaussian Splatting (3DGS)~\citep{kerbl_3d_2023} has provided a compelling solution by merging the explicit structure of traditional methods with the efficiency of neural techniques.
-It achieves high-quality modeling and rendering while maintaining high rendering speeds, making it an ideal foundation for next-generation 3D scene understanding.
+Recently, 3D Gaussian Splatting (3DGS)~\citep{kerbl_3d_2023} has been proposed, which achieves high-fidelity modeling and rendering while maintaining high rendering speeds, making it an ideal foundation for next-generation 3D scene understanding.